united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/unified-namespace.md

 ## What can I do with it?

-The Unified Namespace in the United Manufacturing Hub allows for diverse functionalities and applications:
+The Unified Namespace in the United Manufacturing Hub provides you the following functionalities and applications:

 - **Seamless Integration with MQTT**: Facilitates straightforward connection with modern industrial equipment using the MQTT protocol.